mkohler/cython_swig/README.rst

         the *types* of the parameters,
         and the *type* of the return value.

-    As you may notice, it consists entirely of information that was already in adder.c.
+    As you may notice, it consists entirely of information that is also in adder.c.

-    This kind of repetition is something to watch out for, because keeping the same information in two places makes for troublesome code maintenance...and we're going to see a lot more repetition in the SWIG and Cython workflow.
+    This kind of repetition is something to watch out for, because keeping the same information in two places makes for troublesome code maintenance...and we're going to see a lot more of that kind of repetition in the SWIG and Cython workflows.

     Now that we have covered the C build process, let's look at SWIG.